-Staying in Ao Nang can be quiet expensive if you are not careful where you book.
-We decided for our stay in Ao Nang we would stay in a villa just out of town and use the free shuttle that our villa supplied for us.
-It was an easy way to get to Ao Nang beach and back and also out for dinner if we didn’t eat at some of the local places that were around our villa.
+Staying in Ao Nang can be quite expensive if you are not careful where you book.
+We decided for our stay in Ao Nang with the kids we would stay in a villa just out of town and use the free shuttle that our villa supplied for us.
+It was an easy way to get to Ao Nang Beach, shops and local restaurants.

 You can also take one of the longboats out to another beach for the day as Ao Nang can get pretty crowded.
 Some other beaches easily reached from Ao Nang are:

 We only spent the day at Ao Nang Beach.
 We had planned to go to Railay Beach as well as it is known as one of the best beaches in Krabi.
 Railay Beach is only accessible by longboat from Ao Nang Beach, and it was going to cost us 200 Baht for each return.
 We were seriously considering it until we saw the flood of people waiting for the longboats to take them.